 Our history with Pasta Amatriciana goes back over a decade.
 It’s one of the dishes Daryl made for us when we were first dating.
 Needless to say, Daryl’s cooking was an unmitigated success.
 We’re still together.

-Faithfully following the authentic amatriciana recipe from Marcella Hazan’s legendary Italian cookbook Essentials of Classic Italian Cooking, he added pancetta, Italy’s cured, unsmoked version of bacon.
+Faithfully following the amatriciana recipe in Marcella Hazan’s legendary Italian cookbook Essentials of Classic Italian Cooking, he added pancetta, Italy’s cured, unsmoked version of bacon.
 To Daryl, back then, the idea of adding cured meat made the dish special and different from American pasta dishes topped with meatballs, sausage or even meat sauce (i.e. the American version of ragu).

 Hazan’s recipe illuminated a new cuisine literally a world away from the heavily sauced pastas of our youth.
 Eating the dish was a revelatory experience in which the light chewiness of the pancetta and firmness of the pasta (in that case, bucatini) harmonized with tomato sauce to create wonderful culinary balance.

 The actual history of Pasta Amatriciana is centuries old and can be traced back to the ancient town of Amatrice in the Eastern part of Rome’s Lazio region in Italy.